leamas/ddupdate/CONTRIBUTE.md

     generated using *python3 -m pydoc lib/ddupdate/ddplugin.py* or so.

   - Each plugin must live in a file with a unique name.
-It must contain a main class derived from AddressPlugin or UpdatePlugin.
+It must contain a main class derived from AddressPlugin or ServicePlugin.
 The class docstring is the *help <plugin>* documentation.

   - The class ```_name``` property is the official name of the plugin, must